This page was reviewed under our medical and editorial policy by

 This page was updated on June 3, 2022.

-Gender: Gallbladder cancer occurs twice as frequently in women as in men.
-This may be related to the increased frequency of gallstones and chronic inflammation.
+Gender: Gallbladder cancer occurs three to four times as frequently in women as in men.
+This may be related to the increased frequency of gallstones and chronic inflammation among women.

 Obesity: Being overweight or obese is a risk factor for gallbladder cancer and may be related to an increased risk for developing gallstones.

-Chemical exposure: Some studies have shown that exposure to certain industrial chemicals, particularly those used in the rubber and textile industries, may be linked to an increased risk of gallbladder cancer.
+Chemical exposure: Some studies have shown that exposure to certain industrial chemicals, particularly those used in the rubber and textile industries, may be linked to an increased risk for developing gallbladder cancer.
 However, the link is not certain, and more research is needed.

 Porcelain gallbladder: This is a condition where calcium deposits cover the wall of the gallbladder, and some but not all studies have suggested a link between this condition and gallbladder cancer.
 A link may also exist between chronic inflammation and the calcification of the gallbladder.

 Choledochal cysts: Bile-filled cysts may develop along the common bile duct that leads from the gallbladder and liver to the small intestine.
-Sometimes the lining of the cysts may develop pre-cancerous cells, increasing the risk of cancer.
+Sometimes the lining of the cysts may develop pre-cancerous cells, increasing the risk for developing cancer.

-Bile duct abnormalities: Other conditions that cause the bile duct to back up or result in inflammation of the gallbladder may also raise the risk of cancer.
+Bile duct abnormalities: Other conditions that cause the bile duct to back up or result in inflammation of the gallbladder may also raise the risk for developing gallbladder cancer.

 Gallbladder polyps: These are abnormal growths that form on the gallbladder.
 They may be caused by cholesterol deposits or by inflammation.
 Larger polyps (bigger than a centimeter) have a greater chance of being cancerous, and doctors often recommend removing the gallbladder when larger polyps are found.